 Models: Models receive runway coaching and on-camera acting for the TV Beauty Commercials.
 Commercial scripts are provided to Directors several weeks prior to a convention so Contestants have time to memorize and rehearse them.

-Others: Improv scenarios, Cold Read and On-Camera Host scripts are provided at the Convention just prior to those competitions.
-All Contestants should receive imaging consultation as well as guidance in nutrition and health so they look and feel their best at IMTA.
+Others: Improv scenarios, Cold Read, Voice Over and On-Camera Host scripts are provided at the Convention just prior to those competitions.

 Some training center packages will include a photo shoot with a professional photographer, while others may offer it as an option at an additional cost.
 In either case, professional-looking photos are a model’s or actor’s primary marketing tools.
 Models need several photos with different poses, wardrobe, hair and makeup to start a portfolio, while performers usually just need a couple of good headshots.
 A photo shoot is also designed to generate photos for the Fashion Print, Commercial Print and Theatrical Headshots competitions.
 Most packages will include the cost of placing a head shot in the IMTA Program Book.
 Packages also usually include helping actors create a professional résumé or models putting together a professional-looking portfolio.